A key aspect of God’s nature is that he’s a healer. He’s holistic.

 Other foods which are great for our brains include pomegranate juice, kale, tomatoes, coffee, and freshly brewed tea.

 It’s also important to remember that regular exercise improves cognitive function.
+Your brain loves exercise!

 Inflammation — A part of the body’s immune response to infections, damage to any tissue, and wounds.
 Chronic inflammation can cause diseases.
 Inflammation can damage the brain.
-Symptoms of chronic inflammation can include fatigue, chest pain, abdominal pain, joint pain, heat, fever, and rash.
+Symptoms can include fatigue, chest pain, abdominal pain, joint pain, heat, fever, and rash.
 Foods which reduce inflammation include olive oil, walnuts and almonds, leafy greens including spinach and kale, salmon, and blueberries.
 Food ingredients that can cause chronic inflammation include sugar, trans fats, saturated fats, excess omega-6 fatty acids (vegetable oil, soy, mayonnaise, many salad dressings), refined carbs, MSG, gluten, and aspartame.
-More.